-As we move into our third and final year on the funded project, we are expanding our outreach into the third of our NMDDC AONBs, the beautiful Strangford and Lecale, alongside the Mournes and Ring of Gullion.
+As we come to the end our third and final year on the funded project, we have expanded our outreach into the third of our NMDDC AONBs, the beautiful Strangford and Lecale, alongside the Mournes and Ring of Gullion.

 Public outreach and training days,

 We have continued to run our public outreach and citizen science training days throughout 2022, in Silent Valley, in the stunning grounds of Grey Abbey, and a series of events at Leitrim Lodge Picnic Area near Hilltown, in the heart of the Mournes.
 Through our guided reptile walks were able to introduce families from across the area to their local lizards.

 We've had some lovely feed back from these events:

 "What a fantastic morning at Leitrim Lodge with the experts looking for lizards.
 This gorgeous female is nestled in the heather as she awaits her young.
 Thanks guys"

 In 2021 we set up 10 new survey transects in the Mournes in partnership with the Mourne Heritage Trust and Northern Ireland ARG volunteers.
 Small teams have been busy recording and data gathering and we are delighted to report over 175 new common lizard records in 2021.